ranadeep4/IPL-SCORE-PREDICTION/README.md

 - `notebooks/EDA_and_model_dev.ipynb`: EDA and initial exploration
 - `src/`: Source code for training, prediction, and utilities
 - `saved_models/`: Trained model and encoders
-- `app/`: Streamlit app for user interaction
+- `app/`: Flask app for user interaction

 ## Setup
 1. Create and activate the conda environment: